kyleellefsen/detect_puffs/docs/detect_puffs_parameters.md

 How many frames after the event detection should we look for the end of the event.

 ### maxSigmaForGaussianFit (int)
-When fitting with a gaussian, what is the upper bound for the sigma (or sigmax and sigmay) parameter
+When fitting with a gaussian, what is the upper bound for the sigma (width) or sigmax and sigmay (if fitting with a rotatable gaussian) parameter.

 ### rotatedfit (bool)
-Set this to True to fit to a 2d rotating gaussian.
+Set this to True to fit to a 2D rotatable gaussian.
+If False, each event will be fit with a single circularly symmetric sigma (width) parameter.
+A rotatable gaussian has additional fitting parameters: a long axis with a sigmax (width), a short axis with a sigmay, and a theta (angle).

 ### radius (float)
 Puffs seperated by less than this amount (in pixels) will be grouped together in a group.
 If two puff centroids are 5 pixels apart and